-Data editors can be useful in tweaking metadata internal to the data files when debugging samples that surface problems during testing.
+Data editors can be useful in tweaking metadata internal to the data files when problems surface during testing.
 Once the metadata (or data) have been corrected, of course, the data processing code typically needs to be modified for the actual production runs.

-Several useful tools are available for editing data in netCDF-4 and HDF5 formats are summarized in Table 3 (but also see [62]).
+Several useful tools are available for editing data in netCDF-4 and HDF5 formats are summarized in Table 3 (but also see [66]).

 Table 3.
-Useful tools for editing NetCDF-4 and HDF5 metadata and data.
-The types of tools include command-line interface (CLI) and desktop graphical user interface (GUI).
+Useful tools for editing netCDF-4 and HDF5 metadata and data.
+The types of tools includecommand-line interface (CLI) and desktop graphical user interface (GUI).